Customize Consent Preferences

 It will need to complete the PTR if the company had a profit or loss for the period.
 The company will then need to submit the completed PTR together with the supporting documents within three months from the date of issuance.
 A certified public accountant can assist you with preparing the audited financial statements and completing the PTR for the company.

-The Inland Revenue Ordinance (IRD) states that punitive actions can be taken against a person under section 80(2) of Part XIV, who without a reasonable excuse:
+The Inland Revenue Ordinance (IRD) allows for penalties under section 80(2) of Part XIV if, without reasonable excuse, a taxpayer:

-• fails to furnish a return in time; or
+• Fails to file a return on time; or

 The offence is subject to a fine of $10,000 and triple the amount of the undercharged tax.